 As you can see, even in extreme cases like this one, where super wealthy businesses are about to go bust quickly, the 80/20 rule still applies.
 Chances are, you’ll find it somewhere in your business too, and it’s worth remembering.

 Given how long I procrastinated on writing this today, I’m super happy how it turned out (it’s my first calm Saturday in three weeks).
 I’m happy I found this out-of-the-box read, because one of the aspects of learning to be good at making and handling money is knowing its history.
-Especially recommended to all investors!
+The House Of Rothschild is especially recommended to all investors!

 What else can you learn from the blinks?